elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {: .pr.i} O the dance of the nameless stars ... the savannas come alive ... the rains smoke ... unknown trees fall reduced by lightning.
+- {: .pr.i} Oh, the dance of the nameless stars ... the savannas come alive ... the rains smoke ... unknown trees fall reduced by lightning.

 *(At this moment Toussaint straightens up.)*